MCDReforged/MCDReforged/doc/plugin.md

         counter = old_module.counter + 1
     else:
         counter = 1
-    server.say(f'This is the {counter} time to load the plugin')
+    server.logger.info(f'This is the {counter} time to load the plugin')
 ```

 ## Porting MCDaemon's plugin to MCDR

-1. Modify the code of the old plugin that only works on python2 to be able to run on python3
+1. Modify the code of the old plugin that only works on python2 to be able to run on python3 and install required python modules
 2. Update the variable / method name to the name of the MCDR, such as changing `onServerInfo` to` on_info` and `isPlayer` to` is_player`
 3. MCDR also calls `on_info` when something has input from the console.
 Pay attention to whether the plugin is compatible with this situation